Unboxed-Software/solana-course/content/required-memo.md

     undefined,
     TOKEN_2022_PROGRAM_ID,
   );
-})()
 ```

 ### 5. Create Token Account with required memo

 Inside of the `src` directory, you will see a file named `token-helper.ts`.
 Inside of the token helper, there is an asynchronous function named `createTokenWithMemoExtension`.
-This function is where we will be creating the associated token account with the required memo.
+This function is where we'll be creating the associated token account with the required memo.
 The function will take the following arguments:

 - `connection` : The connection object
 - `mint` : Public key for the new mint